NoahWenzel/The_Load_Class/README.md

 ### Part 2.2: Use the Carton Class in Main.cpp

-Now we can use the Carton class in main.
+Now I can use the Carton class in main.

 1. Create a
 Carton object using the new